Inside NIA: A Blog for Researchers

 We will be posting a new pay line for Alzheimer’s research, and I want to alert you to two important facts around it.
 Read More

 Posted on June 24, 2015 by Nina Silverberg, Assistant Director, Alzheimer’s Disease Centers Program, Division of Neuroscience.

 If you’re struggling to recruit enough participants for your study, you are not alone.
 When time, staff, and other recruitment resources are limited, this can be a tough problem.
 How can you get a diverse group of study participants through your doors?
 One answer is likely right in your own backyard: connecting with local organizations who are already working with older adults in racially and economically diverse communities.
 Volunteers may spread information about your study on your behalf.
 Get involved and explain what you are doing and why.
 Then ask for their help.
 Read More

 Posted on June 10, 2015 by John W. R. Phillips, Chief, Population and Social Processes Branch, Division of Behavioral and Social Research.

 NIA is supporting a unique new website—the Gateway to Global Aging Data—that enables cross-national comparisons of the health, social, and economic status of older people.
 If you haven’t looked at what’s available, or you haven’t looked recently, I encourage you to check it out.
 Do you need to know if people in Estonia smoke more than people in Germany?
 What might be behind why people in Japan live longer than people in other developed countries?
 The Gateway makes it easy to create interactive graphs and tables to immediately examine population estimates of various countries over time.
 You can generate graphs and tables to compare the same measures between sub-populations within a country or quickly identify cross-country differences, as well as changes over time.
 Read More

-Posted on June 5, 2013 by Rebecca Ferrell, Scientific Review Officer, Scientific Review Branch, Division of Extramural Activities.
+Posted on June 3, 2015 by Jeannette Johnson, Deputy Chief, Scientific Review Branch, Division of Extramural Activities.